gelndjj/gelndjj/README.md

 > Building useful things somewhere between local and production.

-Welcome — this is a home for tools and experiments born from a simple question:
+Welcome, this is a home for tools and experiments born from a simple question:

 **Can this repetitive thing be automated?**